How to use a vape pen to smoke weed & 7 devices first timers will love

-Oil or Wax Weed Pen
+Oil or Wax Weed Pen for Cannabis Extracts

 1) Make sure you know how to charge a weed vape pen; when initially purchased, your weed vape pen - whether the dry herb vaporizer pen above, or an oil pen or wax weed pen – has to be charged for several hours before you can first use your vape pen for weed or a vape cartridge.
-After the initial charge, you’ll have a day or two's worth of usage before the charge weakens and it stops vaporizing your weed or concentrates; then you have to screw the threaded end into a USB or wall charger and let it recharge for an hour or two.
+After the initial charge, you’ll have a day or two's worth of usage before the charge weakens and it stops vaporizing your weed or concentrates; then you have to screw the threaded end into a USB or wall power outlet and let it recharge for an hour or two.
 Usually the push button or vape body has a built-in LED light indicator that glows red while it is charging and then turns green when it is ready.

 2) Attach the oil cart, THC cartridge, CBD cartridge, or wax weed dab cartridge to the battery, which is the vape pen body.
-There’s usually a plug or cover on one end of your oil cartridge, so remove that and set it aside – you’ll want to recover the screw-in end when you decouple it from the vape pen body because vape pen cartridges do leak sometimes in warm rooms or in direct sunlight.
+There’s usually a plug or cover on one end of your oil cart, so remove that and set it aside – you’ll want to recover the screw-in end when you decouple it from the vape pen body because vape pen cartridges do leak sometimes in warm rooms or in direct sunlight.
 Then you simply screw the vape cartridge to the battery pack and turn the thing on with the push button.

-3) Wax weed vapes have a ceramic chamber at the top to add your wax weed, cannabis shatter, pot crumble or whatever concentrate you have on hand - you can even smoke leaf in these, but they’re pretty small, about the size of an eraser.
+3) Wax weed vapes have a ceramic heating chamber at the top to add your wax weed, cannabis shatter, e liquid, pot crumble or whatever concentrate you have on hand - you can even smoke leaf in these, but they’re pretty small, about the size of an eraser.
 So, if you have this kind and want to know how to vape wax weed, just scoop it out of its container and place it in the ceramic chamber with some tweezers or a nail head.
-Some wax weed vapes have a globe with a mouthpiece atop that fits over the ceramic refillable vape chamber, and when you push the button for the heating element, the globe fills with vapor which you then draw out through the mouthpiece – we have a globe vape pen like this and it’s a great way to smoke weed concentrates!
+Some wax weed vapes have a globe with a mouthpiece atop that fits over the ceramic refillable vape chamber, and when you push the heat setting button for the heating element, the globe fills with vapor which you then draw out through the mouthpiece – we have a globe vape pen like this and it’s a great way to smoke weed concentrates!

 4) If you have a buttonless vape pen, all you have to do once the oil or THC cartridge has been attached is put the mouthpiece to your lips and draw in for 3-4 seconds, and then hold it for a beat, then quickly exhale – like taking a deep breath.
 THC and other cannabinoids enter your system within a couple of seconds, so wait a few minutes – up to 10 minutes for those new to vaping or dabbing wax weed or oil concentrates.
-With a push button vape pen, you have to push and hold the power button just before and as you draw: some have sequences of button clicks that adjust the vaping temp from low (3 volts) to high (6v), depending on the density of your oil.
+With a push button vape pen, you have to push and hold the power button just before and as you draw: some have sequences of button clicks that adjust the heat settings from low (3 volts) to high (6v), depending on the density of your oil.
 Other vape pens have you double-click to preheat the oil vape cartridge for 10 seconds before you draw your hit.

 (Push button vape pens, image from O2 Vape on Instagram)